LIVE PRODUCT

 NameTypeDescription

-search_metadataobjectRequest metadata including id, status, created_at, processing_time_ms, credits_used, source, and resolved engine.
+search_metadataobjectMetadata including id, status, created_at, processing_time_ms, and credits_used.

 Code examples